Encapsulation in PHP

 Common Use Cases of Encapsulation in PHP

-Encapsulation is used for
+Encapsulation is employed in:

-user profiles
+User profiles

-account balances
+Account balances

-configuration values
+Configuration values

 It keeps data under control.